 Wusthof Grand Prix II Chef Knife

-You could characterize the Grand Prix line as a less-expensive, not-quite-as-nice version of the Classic Ikon.
+You could characterize the Grand Prix II line as a less-expensive, not-quite-as-nice version of the Classic Ikon.
 There’s no skimping of quality in the blade and the handle has a similar ergonomic curve to it (sans rivets), buuuuut. . .the material the handle is made of looks and feels more like the plastic/synthetic it is.
 And it’s noticeably lighter in the hand.
 The knife lacks gravitas, the stuff the Ikon oozes from every pore.
-Nonetheless, if your budget is super-tight, and you really want a quality German knife, then the Gran Prix fills a niche.
+Nonetheless, if your budget is super-tight and you really want a quality German knife, or maybe you just prefer the lightness, then the Grand Prix II fills a niche.

-(Granted, I may be overstating my case—because I’ve read some reviews that have raved about the balance of the Grand Prix.
+(Granted, I may be overstating my case—because I’ve read some reviews that have raved about the balance of the Grand Prix II.
 But I can’t help but wonder if these self-same reviewers tested out the Ikon, they might rave even louder about it.)

 Wusthof Culinar Chef Knife